Shubham2194/cost-optimization-gke/README.md

  Step 4 : Look at the  READINESS GATES and LIVENESS GATES
  - if everything works as per expectation  and pod has been scheduled to the newwe node ,we are good to go with step 5 , if not then headover to step 1 and resize the node pool to bit higer configuration.

-Step 5: Condon the node
+Step 5: Cordon the node

  - kubectl cordon  < node name >